 His robes were probably meant to keep with the yin-yang theme of the game, but he ends up looking like Wind Waker's Ganondorf walked through a paintball fight.
 The chunky red monocle, triangular hair fringes, and his hilariously skinny ankles on display just put the last nails in the design coffin.
 If not for his big-time Knight of Cerebus nature, nobody would've taken him seriously.
+The sequels fixed this.

-Freud Was Right: Upon seeing Oshawott for the first time, some people mistook the seashell on its chest for a penis marking.
+Upon seeing Oshawott for the first time, some people mistook the seashell on its chest for a penis marking.
 (Long straight shape in the middle, rounded shapes on the sides.)
 Also, Reshiram sure chose a nice place to grow a wang - WING!
 I meant wing!

 Beartic has a suspicious-looking patch of fur on its crotch area as well, though to be honest, a lot of Pokémon had that same or similar patch of fur on their crotch-area.
 Blaziken included.

 Krookodile's big long nose makes it look like it has a literal dickhead.

 Foe Yay: As mentioned with Hilbert under Ho Yay, when Hilda is the main character, she goes on the Nimbasa City ferris wheel with decoyBig Bad N. Then there's his speech about Hilda continuing his dreams at the end.

 Scolipede and its Japanese name Pendoraa are derived from Scolopendra, the scientific genus for giant tropical centipedes.